When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Part 1: Collection Hoses and Parts For Shop Vacs

-For woodworkers just starting out a shop vacuum dust collector is a great place to start.
-And while a shop vacuum doesn’t generate the high CFM of a full size machine they work fine for small projects.
+For woodworkers just starting, a shop vacuum dust collector is a great place to start.
+And while a shop vacuum doesn’t generate the high CFM of a full-size machine like an upright collector, they work fine for small projects.

-When setting up this style of dust collector look for:
+When setting up this style of dust collector, look for the following:

 - 2-1/2 inch dust collector hose